KIT-CMS/CROWN/docs/sphinx_source/introduction.rst

 Introduction
 =============

-The The **C** ++-based **RO** ot **W** orkflow for **N** -tuples (CROWN) is a fast new way to convert NanoAOD samples into flat `TTrees` to be used in further analysis.
+The The **C** ++-based **RO** OT **W** orkflow for **N** -tuples (CROWN) is a fast new way to convert NanoAOD samples into flat :code:`TTrees` to be used in further analysis.
 The main focus of the framework is to provide a fast and clean way of selecting events, calculating quantities and weights.
 The framework has minimal dependencies and only uses ROOT and it's Dataframe as a backend.

 Design Idea
 ************

 The framework consists of two main parts, a python configuration and a set of C++ functions.
-The python configuration is used to automatically generate a C++ script, which is then compiled to an executable using `cmake` and all available compiler optimizations.
+The python configuration is used to automatically generate a C++ script, which is then compiled to an executable using :code:`cmake` and all available compiler optimizations.
 This has to main advantage that the compiled executable is very fast and efficient in calculating the output `TTree`

 TODO add some nice figure here